mcidclan/psp-media-engine-custom-core/README.md

 The media engine core is loaded at address 0x88300000, however depending on the device model, it is loaded from a different image which means that addresses are not the same for models prior to the slim.
 As a solution, we have several static correspondence tables and the code will select the table corresponding to our device before launching the Media Engine.

+**Note:** This is a work in progress, and the mapping table for newer device generations is evolving faster than for older ones.

 ## Usage

 ### Basic Integration